josherrickson/stata2/stata_markdown/07-multiple-imputation.md

 ^#^^#^^#^ Rubin's rules

 If you wanted to pool the results yourself, you can obtain an estimate for the pooled parameter by simple average across imputations.
-The forumla for variance is slightly more complicated so we don't produce it here, however it can be found in the "Methods and formulas" section of the MI manual (run
+The formula for variance is slightly more complicated so we don't produce it here, however it can be found in the "Methods and formulas" section of the MI manual (run
 `help mi estimate`, click on "[MI] mi estimate" at the top of the file to open the manual.